yourlastnamesoundslikeatypeofpasta/discard-token/README.md

 Balances include pending outgoing transfers so double spends cannot be submitted before mining completes.

+The mining difficulty automatically adjusts after each block to target approximately one second per block.
+The difficulty will never fall below 1 or rise above 6.

 ## Available Endpoints

 * `GET /chain` – retrieve the entire blockchain